Gray fans 11, Davis homers as A's top Marlins 4-1

 Marlins: LF Christian Yelich did not play and is day to day after suffering a right hip flexor injury during Tuesday's win.

-Athletics: 1B Yonder Alonso was held out of the lineup after getting hit by a pitch near his right wrist on a day earlier. .
+Athletics: 1B Yonder Alonso wore a protective wrap around his right wrist and was held out of the lineup after getting hit by a pitch.
+Melvin expects Alonso to be in the lineup Friday in New York. .
 RHP Jesse Hahn, who left his start Tuesday with a triceps strain, underwent an MRI test but results were unknown .
 LHP Sean Doolittle (left shoulder strain) will throw live batting practice Saturday in extended spring training in Arizona. .
 RHP Bobby Wahl was placed on the 10-day disabled list with soreness in his shoulder and biceps tendinitis.
 RHP Zach Neal was called up from Triple-A Nashville.

 UP NEXT